 Impact

-An unchecked double free vulnerability exists in the Windows Rich Text Edit control, allowing a local attacker to corrupt memory and elevate privileges.
-By exploiting the flaw, an attacker who can run or control the rendering of malicious Rich Text Format documents can obtain higher rights on the host machine, potentially leading to full system takeover.
-The weakness corresponds to CWE-415, involving improper deallocation of heap resources.
+A double free vulnerability in the Windows Rich Text Edit control allows an authorized local attacker to elevate privileges.
+The flaw enables memory deallocation errors that can be exploited to obtain higher rights on the host machine.
+The weakness is classified as CWE‑415, improper deallocation of heap resources.

 Affected Systems